What Do Small Agencies Offer That The Big Guys Can’t?

 In fact, unless you are a client with a large budget and the likelihood of bringing in future partnership opportunities, you will most certainly not have top executives working on your project — you are simply not the big fish.

-Once the contract is secured, the agency will most likely assign your account to a team including junior-level resources.
+Once the contract is secured, the large agency will most likely assign your account to a team with junior-level resources.

-On the contrary, small agencies’ portfolios and reputations are much more dependent on the outcome of their projects.
-Assigning the best possible talent to achieve the best possible outcome is imperative.
+On the contrary, for small agencies’ like ours, portfolios and reputations are much more dependent on the outcome of the projects.
+For us it’s imperative to prioritize assigning the best possible talent to achieve the best possible outcome.

 For example, on our own projects, it’s certain that our principals will take part in some capacity of either production or quality assurance, and most definitely in the management of your account.